Holiday Extras travel insurance review

 Holiday Extras travel insurance policies

 Travel insurance is designed to cover any unexpected costs that you may experience on your holidays such as lost baggage or emergency medical treatment.
-Holiday Extras travel insurance offers two types of travel insurance; single trip or annual multi-trip travel insurance.
-You can also tailor your travel insurance policy to suit your trip with winter and cruise cover.
+Holiday Extras travel insurance offers both single trip and annual multi-trip travel insurance and you can tailor your travel insurance policy to suit your trip with winter and cruise cover.
+There is also the option of backpacker travel insurance with cover for up to 18 months across multiple countries.

 Single trip travel insurance